 We specialise in finance solutions for the complexities of international arbitration.

-As the costs and risks involved in international arbitration continue to grow, an increasing number of business and law firms use arbitration funding as a way to alleviate risk and remove the costs of arbitration from their balance sheet.
+As the costs and risks involved in international arbitration continue to grow, an increasing number of business and law firms use international arbitration funding as a way to alleviate risk and remove the costs of arbitration from their balance sheet.

 However, international arbitration is a world apart from regular commercial litigation.
 It is often a highly-complex and lengthy process involving stakeholders across multiple jurisdictions.
 Run by specialist lawyers, it requires an experienced funder who understands this process intimately.